MIC-DKFZ/RTTB/ReadMe.txt

 F.1 Configure with CMake

 F.1.1 Set BOOST_INCLUDE_DIR to the main boost directory (where "boost_build.jam" is located)
-      REMARK: For the current version of the RTToolbox you do need to build boost only if you want to use the provided Helax-Dicom data support.
+      REMARK: For the current version of the RTToolbox you do need to build boost only if you want to use the provided Helax-Dicom or DICOM data support.
       Otherwise you can use headers only.

 F.2 Select all packages you like to build (Parameters "BUILD_*"; e.g. BUILD_IO_Dicom)